In the age of Cloud computing one of the most important challenges is how to keep security while moving your enterprise apps in the Cloud.

 As you can observe, majority of risks when implementing SaaS solution is coming from the vendor side as it has a full control, and we can read about new data breaches on daily basis, where not only small local companies have been affected so far, but also large ones from the Global Fortune 500 list.

 Here you can find some of vendor side data breaches them, where many famous names from the Global Fortune list have been affected:

 or example where, through the vendor data breach, even FSB (Russian counterpart of American NSA) was hacked

-In such cases, where data breach comes from the SaaS vendor side, all common security available by all Cloud providers like encrypting Cloud storage, network encryption etc. are completely useless.
+In such cases, where data breach comes from the vendor side, all common security available by all Cloud providers like encrypting Cloud storage, network encryption etc. are completely useless.

 Depending of kind of breach (if hacker will have access to the Cloud Console, which is usually protected by 2 factor authentication + fix IP address on firewall side), there are many other ways to get access (e.g. by getting access to account key, accessing Cloud terminal console, client libraries and many other ways).

-In such cases, you as a SaaS user is completely helpless, as you only have access to the SaaS application (no ssh access, no control of Cloud infrastructure, you are not able to perform forensics, security audit etc.) and/or REST API access, as only SaaS provider have Cloud root account access and complete control over Cloud infrastructure where your application is running.
+In such cases, you as a SaaS application user are completely helpless, as you only have access to the SaaS application (no ssh access, no control of Cloud infrastructure, you are not able to perform forensics, security audit etc.) and/or REST API access, as only SaaS provider have Cloud root account access and complete control over Cloud infrastructure where your application is running.

 Contract damage coverage issue

-Usually SaaS contracts are small and penalty paid by them (in case of data breach) can cover just a tiny part of total damage that can be measured in percentage of yearly income of the customer, not to mention reputation loss and customers lost to competition.
+Usually SaaS contracts are relatively small and penalty paid by them (in case of data breach) can cover just a tiny part of total damage that can be measured in percentage of yearly income of the customer, not to mention reputation loss and customers lost to competition.